 Stuart has been advising owner-managed businesses for over 20 years.
 He is a qualified accountant, a Fellow of the Association of Chartered Certified Accountants and holds the ICAEW Corporate Finance qualification.
 Prior to his appointment as Head of Mergers &amp; Acquisitions at Castle, Stuart was Corporate Finance Associate Director at Grant Thornton.

 In 2013, 2014 and 2015, Stuart was named Corporate Finance Adviser of the Year at the Insider South East Dealmakers Awards.

 With over 100 transaction completions behind him, covering a wide range of transaction types (acquisitions, disposals, re-financing, MBOs and fund raising) across a broad spectrum of industries (including Food & Beverage, Recruitment and Haulage & Logistics), Stuart is known for his relentless approach to a transaction, tenacity in securing the best terms for his clients and has built a reputation for providing honest and reliable advice.

 "I relish what I do and work hard to achieve the best for my clients.
 Outside of Castle, it’s family first for me and I appreciate the times when we are together, albeit I have yet to work out what taxi rates to charge!"

-Victoria joined Castle after almost a decade practising law, where she accumulated a wealth of experience advising owner managers on company sales and purchases.
-Victoria joins the team as a corporate finance adviser, bringing with her a unique perspective that enhances the Castle offering to its clients.
+Victoria joined Castle in March 2016 after almost a decade practising law, where she accumulated a wealth of experience advising owner managers on company sales and purchases.
+Victoria is a director of Castle, and a lead adviser, bringing with her a unique perspective that enhances the Castle offering to its clients.

 Outside the office, Victoria enjoys skiing, horse riding, golf and generally being as active as possible in the wake of her two young sons.